hzwer/WritingAIPaper/README.md

 *Conduct more experiments or cite similar expressions in relevant literature to support your argument, and try to win over other reviewers.*

 ### If the Paper Is Not Accepted
 > Review process is highly random.
 But there is one golden rule that withstands the test of time and randomness - **badly written papers get bad reviews.
 Period.** It doesn’t matter if the idea is good, result is good, citations are good.
 Not at all.
-Writing is critical — and this is ironic because engineers are the worst trained writers among all disciplines in a university.
+Writing is critical — and this is ironic because engineers are the worst-trained writers among all disciplines in a university.
 You need to discipline yourself: leave time for writing, think deeply about writing, and write it over and over again till it’s as polished as you can think of.
 (Fei-Fei Li)

 There are many papers that stayed on arXiv after being rejected and now have a huge impact [1](https://arxiv.org/abs/1503.02531);[2](https://arxiv.org/abs/1606.06160).
 Papers will be significantly improved throughout the process.
 If this process helps you produce a truly good paper, you can benefit from and be proud of it for many years to come.